 2. Le Pont de Pierre – The Stone Bridge

 This is a very picturesque spot and one of the original entrances to the town.
-You’ll be able to find out where the keystone to the gate of the original stone bridge is now located by reading the board.
+You’ll be able to find out where the keystone to the gate of the original stone bridge is now located by reading the orange and brown board.

 Now walk up rue Gambetta towards the church and look for Cour Deuzet on your left.
-Head towards the Commandery park which is no. 4 on the leaflet.
+Walk through the alleyway and then head towards the Commandery park which is no. 4 on the leaflet.

 3. Les Tanneries du Bord de Sienne – The Tanners on the Banks of the River Sienne

+You’ll find the information board on your right hand side near the river as you walk towards the park.
 Here you can learn about the leather trade that existed in the town.
 You can also see the back of the Commandery buildings.
 Retrace your steps and turn left up the rue Taillemarche.
-At the end of the street turn left until you reach the Commandery.
+At the end of the street turn left until you reach the Commandery which is on your left hand side.

 4. La Commanderie – the Commanderie